emifrese/expense-tracker-react/README.md

 ## Functionality

-With Firebase Authentication (Google) each user can upload and keep track of their expenses which are stored in Firestore Database.
+With Firebase Authentication (Google) each user can upload and keep track of their expenses and incomes which are stored in Firestore Database.
+Also it is possible to load different persons for each income, with different jobs to keep track of each worker.
-And with the help of a filter, the user can change between different years.
+And with the help of a filter, the user can change between different years and months.
-Finally a bar chart compares in real time the expenses made in different months of the year.
+.

 ## Accessibility

-It can be used in all sizes.
+Momentarily only mobile

 ## Resources

 React
+React-Redux
 Firebase
+Chart.js